knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Safe codespace with Voltage/Current values which cannot be mistaken!

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/74tLlkN3rgVzRqQJgPfink?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+### 2024-06-15 11:32

+Saturday and another round finished.
+I shot 50 on the SG 9!
+Two pars (on 3 and 4 pars !!!).
+My changes to the grip really helped.

+Also met Amy at the roundabout.
+She came to see Marius who has been hit by a car on his way home on the scooter.
+They smashed the front windshield.
+Luckily she texted me that he should be mostly OK!